Six female-led shows to catch this autumn

 Pride and Prejudice* (*sort of)

 Based on Jane Austen's novel but with more microphones, pop tunes and karaoke, this anarchic rejigging of 19th century romance really is one to check out.
-It'll be visiting Northern Stage, Birmingham Rep, Edinburgh Lyceum, Leeds Playhouse and Nuffield Southampton Theatres after its opening at Bristol Old Vic.
+It'll be visiting Northern Stage, Birmingham Rep, Edinburgh Lyceum, Leeds Playhouse and Nuffield Southampton Theatres.

-Another show putting women front and centre of stories where they're usually forgotten is Rona Munro's new adaptation of Frankenstein, which has author Mary Shelley as its protagonist and kicks off its UK tour in September.
+Another show putting women front and centre of stories where they're usually forgotten is Rona Munro's new adaptation of Frankenstein, which has author Mary Shelley as its protagonist and is currently on a UK tour.
 Shelley was a pretty epic person – she started writing the novel at the age of 18, in spite of everyone around her basically dismissing her talent.
 Thankfully the work stood the test of time.

 In the West End and on tour from 24 October

-Not content with ruling the West End, the smash-hit story of the six wives of Henry VIII is about to embark on a massive UK tour, which opens in Guildford in October and runs well into 2020.
+Not content with ruling the West End, the smash-hit story of the six wives of Henry VIII is about to embark on a massive UK tour, opening in Guildford in October and running well into 2020.
 So with the news that the show has now landed a Broadway transfer, here's your chance to really see the Queens in action.

 Donmar Warehouse, 11 October to 30 November